Key Points:

 Introduction

 Financially motivated cybercriminals are increasingly targeting Cloud environments in their ransomware and/or extortion attacks.
-The attack activity of two (2) threat groups in particular – Octo Tempest (AKA Scattered Spider) and Storm-0501 – provides insights into weaknesses they exploit to gain initial access, to pivot from on-premise to Cloud environments, and to escalate privileges to maximize their impact on victim organizations.
+The attack activity of two (2) threat groups in particular – Octo Tempest (AKA Scattered Spider) and Storm-0501 – provides insights into weaknesses they exploit to gain initial access, to pivot from on-premises to Cloud environments, and to escalate privileges to maximize their impact on victim organizations.

 Scattered Spider has been active since at least early 2022 and was responsible for high-profile attacks in the past few years, including those against MGM Casinos and Okta.1 Storm-0501 has been active as early as 2021 and has most recently been observed using Embargo ransomware in their attacks.2 Both groups have expanded their tactics to target Cloud-based identities for either initial access or to expand their foothold in the victim organization, exfiltrating sensitive data and creating backdoors for themselves in the process.
 By creating a backdoor in the Cloud, attackers can maintain persistence even after defenders have been made aware of their presence.